DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.9.0.md

 ## Sauce & Juice
 - [ ] In-world combo numbers
+- [ ] Hide & show player UI when teleporting in and out of rooms

 ## Dialogue
 - [ ] Demonstration with new questions @ start of run